-- A Brasileira is one of Lisbon’s oldest cafes, frequented by artists and intellectuals during the 19th century.
+- A Brasileira is one of Portugal’s oldest cafes, frequented by artists and intellectuals during the 19th century.
 It’s undeniably grand and gorgeous and also undeniably a rip-off.
 I paid €4 for a cold pastel de nata and a bica (a type of espresso coffee invented in the cafe).
 Ouch.
 Still, compared to Porto cafe, Majestic, it’s a bargain.

 - Manteigaria – although it’s popular with foreigners, this wonderful cafe is anything but a tourist trap.
 Order a €1.10 pastel de nata made fresh onsite.
 Some of the best in Portugal.

 Chiado Museum of National Museum of Contemporary Art